l7mp/stunner/README.md

 $ export STUNNER_PUBLIC_PORT=$(kubectl get svc stunner -n default -o jsonpath='{.spec.ports[0].nodePort}')
 ```

-From this point, your STUNner service is exposed on the IP address `$STUNNER_PUBLIC_ADDR` and UDP
+Check that the external IP address `$STUNNER_PUBLIC_ADDR` is reachable by your WebRTC clients: some
-port `$STUNNER_PUBLIC_PORT`.
+Kubernetes clusters (like GKE Autopilot) are installed with private node IP addresses.

-Finally, we store back the public IP address and port into STUNner's configuration (in the
+If all goes well, your STUNner service is now exposed on the IP address `$STUNNER_PUBLIC_ADDR` and
-`ConfigMap` called `stunner-config`), so that all STUNner configuration is available at single
+UDP port `$STUNNER_PUBLIC_PORT`.
+Finally, store back the public IP address and port into STUNner's
-place.
+configuration, so that the WebRTC application server can learn this information in a simple way.

 ```console
 $ kubectl patch configmap/stunner-config -n default --type merge \